openlegend/core-rules/core/SRD.md

 \
 **Prerequisites:**

--   **Tier 1**: None
+-   **Tier 1:** None

 **Description:** You are specially trained in the use of defensive implements and can get more protective use out of them.
 Examples include a martial artist's defensive kata or a soldier with a riot shield. \newline

-**Effect:** When wielding a weapon or implement with the Defensive property, you gain a +1 armor bonus.
+**Effect:** When wielding a weapon or implement with the Defensive property, you gain an additional +1 armor bonus.
 In addition, the Defensive value of the item is increased by 1 when you wield it.
 So Defensive 1 becomes Defensive 2 and Defensive 2 becomes Defensive 3.